 If you are considering applying for SSD or have applied and received a notification of denial, a Social Security Disability lawyer can help.
-We assist clients with both their initial SSD applications and with the appeals process if the SSA denies the initial request.
+We assist clients with their initial SSD applications and the appeals process if the SSA denies the initial request.

 Social Security Administration Disability Standards